Python Package Index

 Python is a programming language that’s widely used for developing websites and software, task automation, data analysis, and data visualization.
 It often ranks as second in surveys of most widely used programming languages, and first in languages developers want to learn.
 Most Python developers rely on FOSS packages to develop their applications in a safer and more efficient manner, by reusing tested and specialized code.
 PyPI (The Python Package Index) is one of the most used repositories to obtain those packages.

-STF is investing in some critical engineering, maintenance, and support to the PyPI package repository, as well as some of its highly used and critical packages that developers rely upon to secure their applications.
+The Sovereign Tech Agency is investing in some critical engineering, maintenance, and support to the PyPI package repository, as well as some of its highly used and critical packages that developers rely upon to secure their applications.
 To supplement this work, this project will also support the Sigstore code-signing community and improve integrations with the Python, Ruby, and Rust ecosystems.
 This ensures that developers can rely upon package repositories like PyPI without falling to supply chain and other dependency-related attacks.

 Why is this important?